b1shtream/BinaryBrain-fork/notes.md

 ## Ques 5.
 How inputs and outputs(FrameBuffer objects) of a layer looks like?( Example: lut_layer0_0 = bb.DifferentiableLut([192], batch_norm=False, binarize=False), lut_layer0_1 = bb.DifferentiableLut([32], batch_norm=False, binarize=False)

+input=
+output of DifferentiableLut is of shape [192,28,28]

+## Ques 6.
+How to implement a new layer in C++

+1) Implement cpp header file /include/*.h files
+- Accept input FrameBuffer<T>
+- Return the same buffer unchanged
+- support basic methods like SetInputShape, Forward, and optionally Backward

+2) Include it in build

+3) Write PyBind11 bindings, bind it (similar to DifferentiableLutN, AveragePooling)